AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

    integer array of :cpp:`2*DIM` components.
 Each component defines a boundary condition type for the lo/hi side of the domain, for each direction.
 See ``amrex/Src/Base/AMReX_BC_TYPES.H`` for common physical and mathematical types.
-If there is more than one variable, we can create an array of BCRec objects, and pass in a pointer to the 0-index component since the arrays for all the components are contiguous in memory.
-Here we need to provide boundary types to each component of the :cpp:`MultiFab`.
-Below is an example of setting up :cpp:`Vector<BCRec>` before the call to ghost cell routines.
+Below is an example of setting up a :cpp:`Vector<BCRec>` for multiple components before the call to ghost cell routines.

    .. highlight:: c++